nsht/project_initializer/README.md

 <img src="https://github.com/ryux00/project_initializer/blob/master/pcreate.gif">

 # What it does:
-Creates a directory in the current working directory Initialized git inside that directory
+* Creates a directory in the current working directory

+* Initializes git inside that directory

 # How to
 * Download [pcreate](https://github.com/ryux00/project_initializer/releases/download/v1.0/pcreate) file from release.